ncbui/anaconda-game/README.md

 ## How to Play

+Play as one of three snakes:
+- Classic: the classic arcade snake
+- Helpful: a helpful buddy who will turn to avoid hitting walls
+- Chaotic: this buddy delights in mixing it up a bit.
+Will turn in a random direction every now and then.

+To play:
 1. Use the arrow keys to move your snake around the board.
 2. Eat food to grow larger.
-3. Outgrow the other snake.
+3. Outgrow the snake NPC.
 4. The game ends when one of the snake runs into a wall or eats itself or the other.

-Play as one of three snakes: Classic, Helpful, Chaotic

 ## Demo